kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/11_chapter_X.md

 villages with ruin.
-Behaviour so capricious on the part of phenomena which must presumably depend upon local conditions common to all, might possibly be explained by periodic changes of climate following each other at short intervals, as the time required for masses of snow precipitated m the upper basins to produce changes in the position of the glacier snouts may vary very considerably, according to the shape of the basins and the length and slope of the valleys.
+Behaviour so capricious on the part of phenomena which must presumably depend upon local conditions common to all, might possibly be explained by periodic changes of climate following each other at short intervals, as the time required for masses of snow precipitated in the upper basins to produce changes in the position of the glacier snouts may vary very considerably, according to the shape of the basins and the length and slope of the valleys.

 The Geological Office of India undertook in 1905 a series of observations on the conditions of the glaciers of the western Himalaya, to be repeated at regular intervals.
-There is hope that m a few years the work thus done may lead to some exact conclusions.^[^1003]^ Meantime we may refer to the opinion of Dr. Arthur Neve. who, after observing a great number of glaciers in the regions round Kashmir at varying intervals of time, is of opinion that they are, on the whole, in a
+There is hope that in a few years the work thus done may lead to some exact conclusions.^[^1003]^ Meantime we may refer to the opinion of Dr. Arthur Neve. who, after observing a great number of glaciers in the regions round Kashmir at varying intervals of time, is of opinion that they are, on the whole, in a